How to Sell Your Elderly Parent's Home: Steps and Mistakes to Avoid

 Unfortunately, there are cases where people who believe they have a claim to the home may try to move in and occupy the property, making it difficult to remove them.
 Securing the property can prevent unauthorized access and protect the home from damage or theft.

-Changing the locks and securing the property are also important to maintain insurance coverage.
+Changing the locks and securing the property is also important to maintain insurance coverage.

 If someone moves in without consent and causes damage to the property, the insurance coverage on the home may be affected.
 If someone who is not authorized to live on the property causes damage, the insurance provider may argue that the damage is not covered under the policy.